jfontan/markdown-cv/src/jfontan.md

 **2001-2004 - Systems Technician, CESGA, Santiago de Compostela, Spain**

 My roles at CESGA (Galicia Supercomputing Center) were maintaining UNIX clusters used for Scientific research and helping the rest of the technical staff with Linux and programming matters.
 During my stay there I supervised the rendering of a CGI film, started a protein visualization program using OpenGL, optimizing of applications for speed, Systems Administration and R&D in Grid technologies.
-I also took part in a european funded grid project called CrossGrid where we worked on making interactive and parallel programs run in grid environment where I assisted and participated in various conferences and work meetings.
+I also took part in a European funded grid project called CrossGrid where we worked on making interactive and parallel programs run in grid environment where I assisted and participated in various conferences and work meetings.

 ## Education